by Clement Garrity

 As the books progress, we learn more and more about the life of the feared He-Who-Must-Not-Be-Named, but there is still so much more to learn about Tom Marvolo Riddle.

-But then what about Tom – buried under his true name – in the Hogwarts graveyard.
+But then what about Tom – buried under his true name – in the Hogwarts graveyard?
 Or perhaps the one in Little Hangleton, the very one his father was buried in?
-This theory would make sense – Voldemort was restored to his body in THAT very graveyard, and maybe dark magic was used to re awaken the body.
+This theory would make sense – Voldemort is restored to his body in that very graveyard, and maybe Dark Magic is used to reawaken the body.
 We have not been told this, but it would make sense.
 Voldemort hid out in his father’s house for about nine months; during that time he was VERY close to his old body.

 But then who?
 Who would bury the infamous Voldemort?
-One would assume Dumbledore would step in and perform some kind of magic on the body as to stop it reawakening in years to come.
+One would assume Dumbledore would step in and perform some kind of magic on the body to stop its reawakening in years to come.
 But Voldemort has not aged.
-He is in is sixties and still has dark hair, so we can assume that he now walks in the body he had on the night of the Potter’s deaths.
+He is in his 60s and still has dark hair, so we can assume that he now walks in the body he had on the night of the Potters’ deaths.
 But who?
 Wormtail?
 He seems too cowardly to bury his master – what if he was caught?
-But we do know he must have retrieved Voldemort’s wand as he was given it back after his rebirth in Book Four.
+But we do know he must have retrieved Voldemort’s wand as he is given it back after his rebirth in Book 4.

 If buried at the castle, who would have put him there?
-I think it would have been Dumbledore, so that he could complete the ritual he performed.
-I can image that after a certain someone’s death in Book Five, Harry would not be pleased to hear this information.
+I think it would have been Dumbledore so that he could complete the ritual he performed.
+I can imagine that after a certain someone’s death in Book 5, Harry would not be pleased to hear this information.
 He would not want the body of the murderer of his parents and others sleeping soundly virtually next door.

-Until then, I hope you all enjoy wondering endlessly of the possibilities that lie silent and untouched within The Hogwarts Graveyard.
+Until then, I hope you all enjoy wondering endlessly about the possibilities that lie silent and untouched within the Hogwarts graveyard.